V1054 Ophiuchi

-V1054 Ophiuchi, together with the star Gliese 643, is a nearby quintuple star system, located in the constellation Ophiuchus at a distance of 21.2 light-years.
+V1054 Ophiuchi, together with the star Gliese 643, is a nearby quintuple star system, located in the constellation Ophiuchus at a distance of 21.2 light-years (6.5 parsecs).
 It consists of five stars, all of which are red dwarfs.
 The alternative designation of Wolf 630 forms the namesake of a moving group of stars that share a similar motion through space.